siriobalmelli/xdpacket/man/xdpacket.md

     Each global state buffer `buffer` must match the literal `value` given, else packet is considered not to match and not processed any further.

+    See `store` and `copy` below for explanation of global state buffers.

     Example: